-The City of New York employs the biggest police force in the nation, with nearly 35,000 uniformed officers on the payroll.
-For better or worse Mayor Bill de Blasio wants to increase that number under his Vision Zero Initiative.
-While more cops patrolling may cut down on traffic violations, it also means more people are legally allowed to get a card from the Patrolmen’s Benevolent Association or other police union, a.k.a. a PBA card.
+The City of New York employs a very large police force with nearly 35,000 uniformed officers on the payroll.
+Current Mayor Bill de Blasio wants to increase that number under his Vision Zero Initiative.
+While there are many different considerations with respect to increasing the force and some may be for and some against, one thing is true for sure–more officers means more people are legally allowed to get a card from and signifying support for the Patrolmen’s Benevolent Association or other police union, a.k.a. a PBA card.

 The Effectiveness of PBA Cards

 If you ask a cop whether having a PBA card really does get you out of tickets, more likely than not you’ll get a harsh look (or, depending on the cop, a citation for disturbing the peace) in response.
 But, in practice, using a PBA card can be hit or miss.
 There are plenty of factors that go into whether an officer honors your card or not.